Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-3.md

 ## Success Criteria:

-- Verify that your chosen piece of code is refactored successfully, with improved readability and overall quality.
+- Verify that the web app from Azure App Services containing your application code is present in Azure.
+- Veify that the Github action pipeline is created successfully.
-- Verify that a piece of code with intentional errors is fixed successfully using Copilot's suggestions.
+- Verify that the documentation is created successfully.

 ## Additional Resources: